ctsit/nacculator/README.md

 ----------------

-Once you have edited the `nacculator_cfg.ini` file with your API token and desired filters, you can get a filtered CSV file of the REDCap data with:
+Once you have edited the `nacculator_cfg.ini` file with your API token and desired filters, you can get a filtered CSV file of the raw REDCap data with:

     $ nacculator_filters nacculator_cfg.ini